How can you have a service as reliable as Google’s?

 And suppose, for whatever reason, you simply don’t want to hand over your computing to Amazon, Google or Microsoft?

 Today’s solution is much, much smarter.
 You may have heard words like ‘container’, ‘microservice’, ‘Docker’ or ‘Kubernetes’.
 These are already changing the face of big application computing today.

 Each component of your application – the website, the database and so on – runs in a container.
 A container is a self-contained, minimal software ‘box’ that runs just that one component.

-If your developer is running OSX on her MacBook, you’re running Windows on your office system, and your production system is running Linux, that’s fine: you can run Docker – and thus the containers – on any (or all) of them.
+If your developer is running OSX on her MacBook, you’re running Windows on your office system, and your production system is running Linux, that’s fine: you can run Docker – and thus the containers and your application – on any (or all) of them.

-Kubernetes isn’t just for ‘the big boys’, either.
+But Kubernetes isn’t just for ‘the big boys’.
 You can run a Kubernetes infrastructure anywhere.
 Run it on your laptop as proof of concept.
 Once you’re happy with it, migrate it to a server.
-That lets you explore it further, but of course you have a single point of failure in that server, so now migrate it to Google Cloud.
+That lets you explore it further, and when you’re ready you can migrate it to Google Cloud.
 Or to Amazon Web Services.
 Or whichever cloud provider you like.

 This is the future

 Google has been insanely successful running applications distributed across huge numbers of servers in a well-coordinated, secure way wherever they want.
-And now you can, too.